lblankl/Short-RL/README.md

 ## Overview

-Code of paper "Efficient RL Training for Reasoning Models via Length-Aware Optimization
+Code of paper "Efficient RL Training for Reasoning Models via Length-Aware Optimization"

 We introduce **Short-RL**, a simple yet effective technique to control response length during the RL training process of R1-like models, while maintaining stable performance.